pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 I noticed you haven't claimed your profile on [Directory Name] yet.

-Just a heads upâ€”we had over [Number] visitors looking for [Service] last month.
+Just a heads up—we had over [Number] visitors looking for [Service] last month.
 If your profile isn't claimed, those leads might be going to your competitors.

 Claiming your listing ensures you show up in search results.